jw9603/AI-Python-LAB/find_cycles/README.md

 9. Convert the set of cycles into a list of node lists and return it.

-The purpose of the code is to find all unique cycles of length 3 (triangles) in an undirected graph using a depth-first search approach.
-Note that this code assumes an undirected graph and cycles of length 3 specifically.
+The purpose of the code is to find all unique cycles of length 3 (triangles) in an multi-directed graph using a depth-first search approach.
+Note that this code assumes an multi-directed graph and cycles of length 3 specifically.
 If you want to find cycles of different lengths or in a directed graph, the code would need adjustments.